Kai-Oshiro/abn2db/README.md

 The `abn2db` library is a collection of Python scripts designed to handle the conversion, merging, and shuffling of training data in ML_ABN files.
 These scripts facilitate the manipulation of data files used in machine learning workflows.

-"""
-Please note that this code may be verbose and not optimized, which could result in longer processing times for merging large ML_ABN files.
+> Please note that this code may be verbose and not optimized, which could result in longer processing times for merging large ML_ABN files.
+>

-For a potentially more efficient solution, you might consider using the pymlff library available at https://github.com/utf/pymlff.
+> For a potentially more efficient solution, you might consider using the pymlff library available at [https://github.com/utf/pymlff](https://github.com/utf/pymlff).
-"""

 ## Scripts

-"""
-Following script allows checking arguments using the -h flag.
+The following script allows checking arguments using the `-h` flag.
-"""

 ### merge_abn.py